puj-course/FIS_2530_G2/README.md

 2. Letting the user consult information relative to a patient
 3. Storing procedures related to a patient

+Our main objetive is to provide a solution so that the hospitals with poor data management can have access to proper tools so that this process is improved.
+Since we've yet to have plenty iterations with the client, **this may change quite a lot**, regardless the main objetive and course of the project will remain the same.

 SDG's that we directly work on:

 ![Image](https://github.com/user-attachments/assets/9fc67283-a14f-4881-a938-1c425f3a2672)